Oven-Fried Buttermilk-Mustard Chicken Thighs with Panko

 - 1 tbsp honey

-- Sea salt and freshly cracked pepper, to taste
+- Sea salt and freshly cracked black pepper, to taste

-- 6 boneless skinless chicken thighs, trimmed of any fat
+- 6 boneless, skinless chicken thighs, trimmed of any fat

-- 1 cup of Italian-seasoned panko crumbs
+- 1 cup of Italian-seasoned panko crumbs *** Gluten-free panko crumbs also work

-- 1 tbsp Parmesan cheese, grated
+- 1-2 tbsp Parmesan cheese, finely grated, to taste

-How to Make Oven-Fried Buttermilk-Mustard Chicken Thighs with Panko
+How to Make Oven-Fried Buttermilk-Mustard Chicken Thighs with Panko:

-Make the marinade by combining the buttermilk, Dijon, and honey in a large zip-lock bag.
-Mix until well combined then add the trimmed chicken thighs.
-Seal and refrigerator for 4-24 hours.
+Make the marinade by combining the buttermilk, Dijon, and honey in a large zip-lock bag. Â Mix until well combined, then add the trimmed chicken thighs. Â Seal and refrigerate for 4-24 hours.

-Preheat the oven to 425.
-Remove the chicken from the refrigerator while the oven preheats.
+Preheat the oven to 425. Â Remove the chicken from the refrigerator while the oven preheats.

-Remove from the oven and let the meat rest for 4-5 minutes before serving.
-Enjoy.
+Remove from the oven and let the meat rest for 4-5 minutes before serving. Â Enjoy.

 Equipment